Asymmetric Methodological Restraint (AMR)

 Each of these arguments has some merit but fails to justify the asymmetry as actually practiced:

 On track record: The comparison is not straightforward.
-Physics has a strong track record for certain kinds of questions—those amenable to third-person measurement and mathematical modeling.
+Physics has a strong track record for certain kinds of questions — those amenable to third-person measurement and mathematical modeling.
 But it has a notably poor track record on consciousness itself.
-The hard problem has resisted solution despite decades of sophisticated work.
+The Hard Problem has resisted solution despite decades of sophisticated work.
 If track record justifies skepticism, it should also justify skepticism toward the claim that physicalist methods will eventually explain consciousness.
 The track record argument cuts both ways.

 On fraud and wishful thinking: These concerns apply asymmetrically within consciousness research but do not distinguish consciousness-based from physics-based ontologies in general.
 Fraud and wishful thinking occur in physics too (cold fusion, various replication crises).
-More importantly, the asymmetry exists at the level of serious academic philosophy and interpretive physics—domains where fraud is not the primary concern.
+More importantly, the asymmetry exists at the level of serious academic philosophy and interpretive physics — domains where fraud is not the primary concern.
 Dismissing Goff or Kastrup or Chalmers by association with parapsychology scandals would be guilt by non-association.

-On base rates: This argument assumes what it needs to prove—that consciousness-first proposals are inherently more extraordinary.
+On base rates: This argument assumes what it needs to prove — that consciousness-first proposals are inherently more extraordinary.
 From within a physicalist framework, they are.
 From a neutral starting point, it’s not obvious why “reality is fundamentally conscious” is more extraordinary than “reality contains infinitely many unobservable parallel universes.”
 The sense of extraordinariness reflects background assumptions, not neutral evaluation.

 On methodological tractability: This is the strongest consideration but still fails to justify current practice.
 Methodological difficulty warrants caution about conclusions, not exclusion from investigation.
-If a hypothesis is hard to test, we should be cautious about believing it—but also cautious about dismissing it.
+If a hypothesis is hard to test, we should be cautious about believing it — but also cautious about dismissing it.
 The asymmetry goes beyond appropriate caution; it treats difficulty as disqualification.

 The Real Test